-Customers of the PaaS platform should understand the dependency of their application on all services and assess the risk with regard to third-party service providers.
+Customers of the PaaS platform should understand the dependency of their application on all services and assess the risk about third-party service providers.

 The CSP remains responsible for monitoring new bugs and vulnerabilities that could be used to exploit the PaaS platform and breakout of the architecture, network and host security.

 The monitoring of a shared network and the relevant system infrastructure hosting customer applications remains the responsibility of the PaaS provider.

 Therefore, it is of paramount importance that customers understand how the CSPs are managing their platform, including updates of the runtime engine and change, release and patch management.

 Developers are required to be familiar with specific APIs to deploy and manage software modules that enforce security controls.
 Software developers are required to become familiar with platform-specific security features that are available such as, security objects, web services for the configuration of authentication and authorisation controls within the application.

 One of the challenges developers currently face is the lack of a standard for PaaS API design.
 Furthermore, there is no concerted effort by CSPs to develop consent and consistency for API across clouds.
 This leads to the following issues for cloud customers:

 - Porting of applications across PaaS clouds becomes an expensive and time-consuming

 - CSP has the potential to retain customers due to the above more so than when a traditional software licence is in place.